null Skip to main content

 Step 1: Soak the Chasen in water or hot water

-soaking chasen in water
+Soaking the chasen in hot water

-Soak the Chasen in water
+Soak the Chasen in water.

 The first step is the same as Usucha.
 Place the Chasen in a bowl of water for it to soak up.
 If it’s a new Chasen or one you haven’t used in a while, make sure you keep it in the water for about 20 minutes.